Spokane to Glacier Road Trip: 5-Day Adventure

 Drive time from Coeur d’Alene to Lake Mary Ronan: 3 hours

-Lake Mary Ronan is a final destination of the first day of the 5-day Spokane to Glacier road trip.
+Lake Mary Ronan is a final destination of the first day of the 5-day Spokane – Glacier road trip.
 Nestled in the western corner of Montana, the place brings serenity and tranquility into your long adventure.
-If you’ve ever wondered what slow travel looks like, then imagine it as spending some time in places like Lake Mary Ronan.
+If you’ve ever wondered what slow travel looks like, then imagine it as walking along the shore of Lake Mary Ronan and watching the sun descending behind tall trees.

 Simplicity and calm natural splendor prevail in the area.
 Occasional boats intersect the water surface, adding a beautiful contrast to the peaceful idyll.
 A boreal forest with beautiful trails embraces the shore of the lake, dotted with sporadic houses and cabins.